-The Video Speed Designer let's you change the speed of an entire video clip, or just a selected range using time shifts.
+The Video Speed Designer let's you change the speed (slow motion or fast motion) of an entire video clip, or just a selected range using time shifts.
+To access this feature, in the Edit module select a video clip on the timeline, click the Tools button, and then select Power Tools > Video Speed.